reflection-emit/Cauldron/README.md

 https://Capgemini.github.io/Cauldron/uwp/
 ### Eve Online API for .NET 4.5.2 and UWP
 https://Capgemini.github.io/Cauldron/eveonline/
-## Required Visual Studio Extensions
+## Required Visual Studio Extensions (For Contributors)
 - [Sandcastle Help File Builder](https://github.com/EWSoftware/SHFB/releases)
 - [CodeMaid](http://www.codemaid.net/)

 ## Release Notes
 ### 1.2.8
-- Reorganisation of the XAML libraries
+- Breaking changes: Reorganisation of the XAML libraries
 - Skinning added (Skins from first version of Cauldron re-added)
 - The App class (which inherits from ApplicationBase) is now recognized as Splashscreen if it has assigned a view.
 The OnPreload method is only called if a view is assigned if the navigation-mode is not SinglePage.
 - Bug fixes in Interception.Fody